tc39/proposal-module-declarations/examples/03-hoisting.md

 # Hoisting

-Module declarations are hoisted, and can be imported before their declaration:
+Module declarations are hoisted to the beginning of the block scope, and can be imported before their declaration (this is similar to strict-mode function declarations):

 ```js
 import { log } from loggers;